Anna Josepha King: Return to England

 During the time that Anna was in England between 1807 and 1832 all of her children married.
 In 1812, Anna Maria married Hannibal Hawkins Macarthur who had already settled in NSW but was staying in London for a short visit.
 The couple returned to NSW after their marriage and resided at Hannibal's recently purchased farm near Parramatta called "The Vineyard".
-In 1817 Philip married Harriet Lethbridge and went to live in Sydney for some years but returned in 1822.
+In 1817 Phillip married Harriet Lethbridge and went to live in Sydney for some years but returned in 1822.
 In 1826 Mary married the brother of Harriet, Robert Copeland Lethbridge and they too decided to emigrate to NSW.
-Harriet decided to accompany them with her children alone as Philip had been ordered to command a ship for several years.
+Harriet decided to accompany them with her children alone as Phillip had been ordered to command a ship for several years.
 Elizabeth married Charles Runciman a well known London artist soon after this and was the only one of Anna's children to remain in England.

 Back to Australia

-In 1832 her son Philip decided to retire from the Royal Navy and return to NSW to reunite with his wife Harriet.
+In 1832 her son Phillip decided to retire from the Royal Navy and return to NSW to reunite with his wife Harriet.
 Anna decided to accompany him and was met at the dock in Sydney by her son in law Hannibal Macarthur and taken to their home "The Vineyard" to live She remained here for the rest of her life.